JevenDev/Glossary-Index-Self-supervised-Learning/README.md

 ## Note on Local Usage

 If you run this locally by opening `index.html` directly, browser security (CORS) may block the model from reading image pixels.
 The app includes a fallback mode that simulates the scores so you can still see how the concept works.
 To see the *real* model inference, run a local web server (e.g., `python3 -m http.server`).

+## AI Usage

+Generative AI (ChatGPT Codex 5.0) was used for tab autocomplete and to help solve a CORS error.